David Grinspoon: Awards

 Grinspoon has won many awards including the 2006 Carl Sagan Medal by the Division for Planetary Sciences of the American Astronomical Society for excellence in public communication of planetary science; Alpha Geek 2007 by WIRED Magazine; the 2004 PEN Center USA Literary Award for Research Nonfiction for Lonely Planets; 1997 Los Angeles Times Book Prize Finalist for Venus Revealed; and the 1989 Gerard P. Kuiper Memorial Award at the University of Arizona.
 In 2018 he was awarded the Eugene Shoemaker Award by the Beyond Center at Arizona State University.
 In 2022 he was elected as a Lifetime Fellow of the American Association for the Advancement of Science.
 Asteroid 22410 Grinspoon, a main-belt asteroid, is named after him.

 Personal life

 Grinspoon is a musician who has played guitar and composed for many bands.
-Currently, he is performing with the House Band of the Universe.
+Currently, he is performing with Groovadelics, the House Band of the Universe and Durty Neil.
 He lives in Washington, D.C., with his wife.